Home > Tutorials and Resources > FileZilla Tutorial

 To upload files to your web server

-- Locate the cgi-bin directory in the Remote site pane.
+4. There will be a cgi-bin directory in the Remote site pane.
 Do not delete this directory or upload any files to this directory.
 It contains hidden files you will need later on.

 Open your home page in a browser

-- Then upload only the updated files to your web server.
+7. Whenever you need to update your site, upload only the updated files to your web server.
 When prompted, choose to overwrite the existing files on the server.
 Note: It is not necessary to upload files again that were not modified.
 You may need to open a lower directory in both panes to upload a single updated file.
 (See screen shot below)

 That's it--you now have an official web site!